mpenney99/react-speicher/readme.md

 A dead-simple state management library for React.

-Inspired by Zustand.
 React-speicher is a tiny library, with a single dependency on use-sync-external-store.

 ## API

 ### createStore

-Takes three arguments:
+Creates a new store.
+Takes the following arguments:
 * initialState - initial store state
-* actionsCreator - a function returning the actions to mutate the store
+* actions - actions creator
-* mapper (optional) - computes derived state
+* (optional) computed - computes derived state

 ### useStore

 Hook to select the part of the store to use in your component

-## Utilities

 ### memoize